Shivam-Miglani/cab_data_analysis/README.md

-# Cab Spotting San Fransisco
+# Cab Spotting - CO2 Reduction Potential and Passenger Prediction
 The repo contains four notebooks:

 1. `00_EDA_preprocessing.ipynb`: The notebook states the business objectives and contains basic EDA and preprocessing of dataset.